 WUachieve is used for degree audit in The Brown School, The McKelvey School of Engineering, The Sam Fox School, and University College.
 Undergraduate A&S uses WUachieve for major and minor programs; degree requirements can be found in the PlanIT.
 The Law school uses WUachieve for their JD program only.

 Students in non-participating schools may not have access to WUachieve.
 Please note, this access is driven by the student’s primary school, so dual students may have trouble accessing the system.
 Please reach out to the appropriate WUachieve school administrator with questions.

 The quick reference guide and basic user guide above are a great place to start.
-If additional assistant is needed, please reach out to the appropriate WUachieve school administrator listed above.
+If additional assistance is needed, please reach out to the appropriate WUachieve school administrator listed above.
 Advisors in the College of Arts & Sciences should contact the appropriate major/minor department.

 While much of the student data in WUachieve is real-time, some data is subject to an overnight load process.
 Advisor/advisee relationships update overnight.
 If you are unable to access a newer advisee, try waiting overnight.
 If you still cannot access the student, reach out to the appropriate WUachieve school administrator listed above.
 Advisors in the College of Arts & Sciences should contact the appropriate major/minor department.

-Students can click on the quick reference guide above or on the wiki link.
+Students can click on the quick reference guide above.
 If additional assistance is needed, please reach out to the appropriate WUachieve school administrator listed above.
 Students in the College of Arts & Sciences should contact the appropriate major/minor department.